 Every web hosting company I know offers a one click WordPress install but these usually come with preinstalled Themes and plugins which add weight and complexity to an author website.

-Over the next few lessons we are going to strip away everything you don’t need in a default WordPress install starting with the posts, categories, tags, and pages.
+Over the next few lessons we are going to strip away everything we don’t need in a default WordPress install starting with posts, categories, tags, and pages.

 The WordPress dashboard is made up of the following sections.